 While making guests feel good has always been the aim of hospitality, a hotel that can offer innovative opportunities to enhance their wellness, and leave them returning home energised and recharged, will always be ahead of the game.

 So, how can the independent hotel get in on the burgeoning wellness act, without a burgeoning budget?

-- Leverage what you have make your space work for you
+Leverage what you have and make your space work for you